-Three main phases make up a standard game of Killer.
+Three main phases make up a standard dart game of Killer.

-The first phase is composed of determining what “your number” will be.
-This is the number that other players will have to hit to eliminate you.
+The first phase of the game is composed of determining what “your number” will be.
+This is the target that others will have to hit with their darts to eliminate you.

-Every player takes one shot at the dartboard.
+Every player throws one dart at the dartboard.
 This preliminary throw must be made using the player’s non-dominant hand.
-So left-handed players throw with their right hand, and right-handed players do so using their weaker left hand.
+So left-handed players throw with the dart with their right hand, and right-handed players do so using their weaker left hand.

 The number hit by each player during this phase is henceforth assigned to him or her.

 No two players are to be assigned the same number.
-If during this phase, a player hits a number already assigned to someone else, he or she must throw again.
+If during this phase, a player hits a number already assigned to someone else, he or she must throw another dart.

-After each player has been assigned a distinct number, players will switch back to their natural hand for the remainder of the game.
+After everyone has been assigned a distinct number, they will switch back to their natural hand for the remainder of the game.

 The second phase of gameplay is to become a killer.
-It is the goal of everyone to become a killer as you must become a killer before you can start to eliminate other players.
+It is the goal of each player to become a killer, as you must become a killer before you can start to eliminate the others.

-To become a killer you must hit the double section of “your number.”
-Depending on the skill level of the players, you may want to make it the rules to hit your double three times before becoming a killer.
+To become a killer you must land a dart the double section of your number.
+Depending on the skill level of the people playing, you may want to make it the rules to hit your double three times before achieving killer status.

-Once you become a killer, it is time for you to move on to the 3rd phase of play.
-Note it is possible to eliminate another player before they become a killer so earning killer status as soon as possible gives you an advantage.
+Once you are a killer, it is time for you to move on to the 3rd phase of play.
+Note it is possible to eliminate another player before they are also a killer so earning killer status as soon as possible gives you an advantage.

 During the third phase of the game is where the real fun starts and the killing begins.

-During each round, the killers will have three attempts to score against the other players by hitting their respective doubles.
+During each round, the killers will have three attempts scoring against the other players by landing a dart in their respective doubles.

-Even after some players reach the third phase, non-killer players still have three attempts to hit their doubles in order to gain the killer status themselves.
+Even after some players reach the third phase, non-killers still have three attempts to hit their doubles in order to gain the killer status themselves.

-The game ends when only one player remains with lives on the board.
+The game ends when only one player remains with lives on the scoreboard.

 How To Score Killer Darts

-You will list each players name or initial down the left side of the board in any order.
+Scoring is straight forward.
+You will list each player’s name or initial down the left side of the board in any order.
 Directly beside their name, you will also mark their number.
-Once the players and numbers are confirmed, you can then draw a dividing line straight down the board.
+Once the players and numbers are confirmed, you can then draw a dividing line straight down the scoring board.

 Now you are ready to start actual play.
 When a player becomes a killer, you will mark a K beside there name to indicate the fact.